Movatterモバイル変換

 Pueblito Las Vizcachas

-"Pueblito las Vizcachas" is a large, well-maintained park in Puente Alto frequented by families and neighbors in the area.
+"Pueblito las Vizcachas" is a large, well-maintained park in Puente Alto frequented by families and residents in the area.
 The park opened on December 30, 2015.
-Visitors have the opportunity to practice kayaking, observe different farm animals, picnic, play sports, and enjoy other activities in the green areas without paying an entrance fee.
-Mayor Germán Codina, the park's creator, has also stated plans to further its development with amenities such as restaurants starting in 2019.
+Visitors have the opportunity to partake in kayaking, interact with farm animals and enjoy other activities in the green areas without paying an entrance fee.

 Gallery